This page gives some information on practising flexible thinking, to help us keep our balance in these challenging times 🙂

 - Recognising thinking errors in times of stress and uncertainty.

 Changing, uncertain and stressful times can knock us off our normal balance and mastery that we have in our everyday lives.
-Unfortunately the current home confinement period is delivering this risk to all of us in the present moment.
+Unfortunately the current coronavirus situation is delivering this risk to all of us in the present moment.

 In the face of this, we can practise being flexible, adaptive and responsive, using these skills to face the unfamiliar events that arise in this type of situation.
 Learning different responses, or to change in a time of stress can be challenging, but the key is to practise them regularly to build your strength and capacity in using them.